-It appears that many institutional investors still do not consider hedge funds to have a significant role to play in their portfolios vis a vis other alternative asset classes.
+From these results it appears that many institutional investors still do not consider hedge funds to have a significant role to play in their portfolios vis a vis other alternative asset classes.
 This is something for hedge funds to be mindful of as ultimately they often compete for the same alternative investment dollar as private equity and real estate funds.